Verifying Quantized GNNs With Readout Is Decidable But Highly Intractable: Background

 \section{Background}

-Let $\setnumbers$ be a set of quantized numbers, and let $n$ denote the \emph{bitwidth} of $\setnumbers$, that is, the number of bits required to represent a number in $\setnumbers$.
-The bitwidth $n$ is written in unary; this is motivated by the fact that $n$ is small and that we would in any case need to allocate $n$-bit consecutive memory for storing a number.
-Formally, we consider a sequence $\setnumbers_1, \setnumbers_2, \dots$ corresponding to bitwidths $1$, $2$, etc., but we retain the notation $\setnumbers$ for simplicity.
-We suppose that $\setnumbers$ saturates: e.g., if $x \geq 0$, $y \geq 0$, $x+y \geq 0$ (i.e., no modulo behavior like in \texttt{int} in C for instance).
-We suppose that $1 \in \setnumbers$.
+\paragraph{Quantized numbers} Let $\setnumbers$ be a set of quantized numbers, and let $n$ denote the \emph{bitwidth} of $\setnumbers$, which is the number of bits required to represent a number in $\setnumbers$.
+The bitwidth $n$ is written in unary; this is motivated by the fact that $n$ is small and that we would, in any case, need to allocate $n$-bit consecutive memory for storing a number.
+Formally, we consider a sequence $\setnumbers_1, \setnumbers_2, \ldots$ corresponding to bitwidths $1$, $2$, etc., but we retain the notation $\setnumbers$ for simplicity.
+We suppose that $\setnumbers$ saturates; for example, if $x \geq 0$ and $y \geq 0$, then $x+y \geq 0$ (i.e., there is no modulo behavior like in \texttt{int} in C, for instance).
+We assume that $1 \in \setnumbers$.

-We consider Aggregate-Combine Graph Neural Networks with global Readout (ACR-GNNs), a standard class of message-passing GNNs \citep{DBLP:conf/iclr/BarceloKM0RS20,DBLP:conf/icml/GilmerSRVD17}.
-An ACR-GNN layer with input dimension $m$ and output dimension $m'$ is defined by a triple $(\COMB, \AGG, \GAGG)$, where $\COMB : \setnumbers^{3m} \to \setnumbers^{m'}$ is a combination function, and $\AGG$, $\GAGG$ are local and global aggregation functions that map multisets of vectors in $\setnumbers^m$ to a single vector in $\setnumbers^m$.
+We consider Aggregate-Combine Graph Neural Networks with global Readout (ACR-GNNs), a standard class of message-passing GNNs \cite{DBLP:conf/iclr/BarceloKM0RS20,DBLP:conf/icml/GilmerSRVD17}.